stanleychukwu17/devops-assignments/frontend/D3/sections/scaleBand_vs_scaleLinear.md

 ### Explanation of `scaleBand`:
-- **`scaleBand()`**: This is a scale function used for **categorical (discrete)** data, where you have a finite set of distinct categories or groups (e.g., names of items, countries, months, etc.).
-It is typically used when you want to position things like bars or columns for a bar chart, where each "band" represents a category (or a group).
+- **`scaleBand()`**: the scale function is used for categorical data, where you have a finite set of distinct categories or groups (e.g., names of items, countries, months, etc.) scaleBand scales the band in the .domain() to match the value in .range() & each "band" represents a category (or a group).

   e.g: